tewidis/AOS/markdown/distributed_subsystems.md

         - Two states for pages
             + Private to local node
             + Shared across nodes (if a computation is distributed)
-        - Coherence for shared pages is an application issue, not GSM's problem
+        - Coherence for shared pages is an application issue, not GMS's problem
-        - GSM uses an LRU replacement algorithm, but across the entire cluster
+        - GMS uses an LRU replacement algorithm, but across the entire cluster
             + "Globally oldest page"
     * Handling Page Faults - Case 1
         - Common case